-Under the MLA and the Loan Agreements, the Company is required to pay arrangement fees in an amount equal to 0.75% of the amounts advanced and additional fees equal to the positive difference between the price of a certain number of Common Voting Shares on the TSX on the date of or immediately prior to the date of the MLA or the Loan Agreements as the case may be and the twenty day volume weighted average closing price for such share as of the date preceding the date on which the lessor demands the payment by a written notice, provided that such notice can only be given on a day after the first anniversary of the applicable agreement and before the fourth anniversary of such agreement.
+Under the MLA and the Loan Agreements, the Company has paid arrangement fees in an amount equal to 0.75% of the amounts advanced and may be required to pay additional fees equal to the positive difference between the price of a certain number of Voting Shares on the TSX on the date of or immediately prior to the date of the MLA or the Loan Agreements as the case may be and the twenty day volume weighted average closing price for such share as of the date preceding the date on which the lessor demands the payment by a written notice, provided that such notice can only be given on a day after the first anniversary of the applicable agreement and before the fourth anniversary of such agreement.
 The additional fees have been accounted for as a share based compensation option.
-In respect of the MLA, the number of shares used to calculate the amount payable under this option is 58,333 and the initial price per share was \$22.99.
-In respect of the Loan Agreement, the number of shares used to calculate the amount payable under this option is 30,000 and the initial price per share was \$25.53.
+In respect of the MLA, the number of shares used to calculate the amount payable under this option is 58,333 for each lease and the initial price per share was \$22.99.
+In respect of the Loan Agreements, the number of shares used to calculate the amount payable under this option for each loan is 30,000 and the initial price per share was \$25.53.
+In September 2015, the Company entered into a total return swap agreement with a financial institution to manage its exposure if these options are exercised.
+Under the agreement, the Company will pay interest to the financial institution based on Canadian LIBOR and the total value of a notional equity amount which is equal to the total cost of the underlying shares.
+At the settlement of the total return swap agreement, the Company will receive or remit the net difference between the total value of the notional equity amount and the total proceeds of sales of the underlying shares.

-The Company has also agreed to pay success fees in the amount equal to 1.5% of the amount advanced under the MLA and the Loan Agreements to an independent investment banking firm for its services towards completion of these transactions.
+The Company also paid success fees equal to 1.5% of the amount advanced under the MLA and the Loan Agreements to an independent investment banking firm for its services towards completion of these transactions.